Confidential help, 24/7

 Stories of hope

-Survival is not the end of the story — it's the beginning of reclaiming a life.
+Survival is not the end of the story.
+It's where a new life begins.

 Every survivor's journey deserves to be told with dignity.
-These are stories of courage, healing, and hope — proof that what happened to someone does not have to define who they become.
-If you are walking a hard road right now, we hope you find something here that helps you feel a little less alone.
+These are stories of courage and healing.
+What happened to someone does not have to define who they become.
+If you're walking a hard road right now, we hope you find something here that helps.

 Featured survivor advocate